Happenin' All Over Again: Year-end charts

+Release history

 Young Divas version

 Australian girl group Young Divas covered "Happenin' All Over Again" for their self-titled debut album Young Divas.
 It was produced by George Papapetros and Max Kourilov, and released as the second single from the album on November 11, 2006.
 The song peaked at number nine on the ARIA Singles Chart and was certified gold by the Australian Recording Industry Association (ARIA), for shipments of 35,000 copies.
 The music video for "Happenin' All Over Again" features the Young Divas singing and dancing in front of a white backdrop.